 The NFF maximises the proportion of funding allocated to pupil-led factors compared to the current system and increases the total spend on the additional needs factors in the NFF.
 Whilst the base factor rates are standard across the country LAs will receive an Area Cost Adjustment (ACA) to recognise the higher salary costs faced by some schools especially in London.
 This uses the hybrid ACA methodology which takes into account variation in both general and teaching labour markets.

+All the funding in the schools block has to be passed to schools apart from some limited flexibility which allows local authorities to transfer up to 0.5% of the schools block funding into another block with the approval of schools forum following consultation with all local maintained schools and academies.

 Transitional Protection